 zonal and nodal interactions.

+The capability of the network is more thoroughly explored through our Network Capability process as outlined in the Annual Network Capability Assessment Report (ANCAR).

 The base network

 As mentioned above, the NTS is a complex gas transmission system with many interactions.
 To support the analysis required for setting baselines, the use of network analysis software (SIMONE) is required.
 SIMONE is a detailed mathematical model of the NTS which was used to understand the likely flows and pressures on the system under a given set of supply and demand assumptions.
 The physical network model that was used to support analysis for the prevailing Gas Ten Year Statement (GTYS) was used for the network analysis undertaken to help determine baseline quantities.
 This was referred to as the ‘base network’ and comprises existing infrastructure and includes planned investment.